cuducos/django-public-admin/README.md

 A public and read-only version of the [Django Admin](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/).

+## How does it works

+1. `PublicAdminModelAdmin` work as a clone from native `ModelAdmin`, but what it does is to stop actions that create/delete entries.

+2. `PublicAdminSite` does a similar job, but for requests, looking at the HTTP request and the URL to decide whether exist (are authorized) or not.

+3. `DummyUser` is just a detail, Django require a user to do requests.

 ## TODO list

 - [ ] Make `pytest` run (maybe using `pytest-django`)